 When text messaging was first introduced on cellular phones, communicating this way was mainly done between personal acquaintances; until it wasn’t.
 It didn’t take long before a younger generation was texting their acceptance of a job offer or asking a client to meet for drinks after work.

-As bulk text messaging crossed over into the business world, it did what it had been doing in our personal lives as well – provided a faster, simpler way to communicate.
+As mass text messaging has crossed over into the business world, it did what it had been doing in our personal lives as well – provided a faster, simpler way to communicate.
 However, there are some facets of using text messaging professionally that are far different from those we use with friends.

 Let’s explore 9 tips that will help you have the best business texting etiquette.